sylefeb/skidl-tools/README.md

 <img src="examples/pmod_leds/3.png" width="400"/>

 - Now, we add the LEDs in [board2.py](examples/pmod_leds/board2.py).
 We generate [board2.kicad_pcb](examples/pmod_leds/board2.kicad_pcb) by running `python board2.py`.

-- But `board2.kicad_pcb` has lost all we did at step one.
+However `board2.kicad_pcb` has lost the contour and placement of the connector  we did at step one.
 We don't want to redo what we just did, so we use `skidl-updater`:

 `skidl-updater -p board1.kicad_pcb -n board2.kicad_pcb -o board2_edit.kicad_pcb`

-- We open `board2_edit.kicad_pcb` and are ready to place the LEDs, prior edits have been imported!
+- This command takes the content of `board1.kicad_pcb` as reference and imports it into `board2.kicad_pcb` to obtain `board2_edit.kicad_pcb`.
+We now can open `board2_edit.kicad_pcb` and are ready to place the LEDs, prior edits have been imported!
 We now place the LEDs neatly on the board, save and exit.

 <img src="examples/pmod_leds/2.png" width="300"/>
 <img src="examples/pmod_leds/3.png" width="300"/>